 In the event of certain voluntary or involuntary acquisition or sale transactions or upon the liquidation, dissolution or winding up of the Company (each, a "Liquidation Event"), the holders of Series Seed were entitled to receive out of the proceeds or assets of the Company legally available for distribution to its stockholders (the "Proceeds"), prior and in preference to any distribution of the Proceeds of such Liquidation Event to the holders of shares of common stock by reason of their ownership thereof, an amount ("the Liquidation Preference Amount") determined based on the provisions of the Company's COI.
 The COI provided that the Liquidation Preference Amount be calculated upon the occurrence of a Liquidation Event, based on the Company's achievement of a Pre-Clinical Milestone and a Qualified Financing, both as defined in the COI.
 Per the provisions of the COI, if a Liquidation Event occurred before a Pre-Clinical Milestone was achieved, the Liquidation Preference Amount would be equal to two times the Series Seed Original Issue price per share, plus unpaid cumulative dividends.
-If a Liquidation Event occurred after a Pre-Clinical Milestone was achieved, and after a Qualified Financing was completed, then the Liquidation Preference Amount would be equal to one times the Series Seed Original Issue price, plus unpaid cumulative dividends.
+If a Liquidation Preference Amount would be equal to one times the Series Seed Original Issue price, plus unpaid cumulative dividends.
 If a Liquidation Event occurred after a Pre-Clinical Milestone was achieved and before a Qualified Financing was completed, the Liquidation Preference Amount would be equal to the greater of (a) such amount per share as such holder would have been entitled to receive after a Qualified Financing or (b) two times the Series Seed Original Issue price, plus unpaid cumulative dividends.